 While most businesses require rapid and flexible access to computing, storage, and networking resources that can meet the needs of legacy applications and modern cloud innovations, not all enterprises are pursuing multicloud for the same reasons.
 Intentions may be motivated by regulatory concerns, as a hedging strategy and avoid unwanted vendor lock-in, or to build an optimal business solution by leveraging the best-of-breed services.

 Whatever the impetus, companies must build a culture that puts data front and center in a world where every company is becoming a data company.
 This leads us to our main points: understanding key data challenges and getting your data ready for multicloud environments.

 Migrating large volumes of data to the cloud or across clouds is not an overnight process or a one-time trip; it’s quite the opposite.
 And once that data has been delivered, provisioning or refreshing data for consumption by developers, testers, or cloud services is often a slow and iterative process, involving multiple teams.

 The fact that data is distributed across multiple databases, including relational and non-relational, as well as a number of locations (on-premises and multiple clouds) complicates workflows that can already take days, weeks, or even months.

-- Securing data in the cloud: The surface area of risk for sensitive data potentially increases with multi-cloud, and the number of people with access to data may increase as well.
-Teams need an approach for finding and securing confidential information — to mitigate the risk of breach and stay compliant with privacy regulations, such as the GDPR and CCPA.
+Securing data in the cloud: The surface area of risk for sensitive data potentially increases with multicloud, and the number of people with access to data may increase as well.
+Teams need an approach for finding and securing confidential information — to mitigate the risk of breach and stay compliant with privacy regulations, such as the GDPR, CCPA, CPRA, and HIPAA.